A likelihood-based approach for cure regression models: Appendix

 where for any function $S$ depending on $y$ and $x$ that is c\`adl\`ag in $y$,

-Then Assumptions \ref{uclt_ass2} could be guaranteed in two steps.
-First, use the equicontinuity of Donsker classes and transform the sum with respect to $1\leq i\leq n$ in an expectation with respect to a generic triplet $(Y,\Delta,X)$ given the sample.
-Next, use the iid representation of $\hat S_C(y-\mid x)$ such as could be derived in common semiparametric models.
-For the first step, in the following we introduce a general class of functions for which we prove the Donsker property.
-For several common semiparametric models and estimators, it could be shown that $q(\cdot,\cdot,\cdot; S_C)$ and $q(\cdot,\cdot,\cdot; \hat S_C)$ belong to this class with probability tending to 1.
-For other models, it may be necessary to define an alternative Donsker classes to be used in the first step of the general method we propose herein.
+Then Assumption \ref{uclt_ass2} {\red can} be guaranteed in two steps.
+First, use the equicontinuity of Donsker classes and transform the sum with respect to $1\leq i\leq n$ {\red to} an expectation with respect to a generic triplet $(Y,\Delta,X)$ given the sample.
+Next, use the iid representation of $\widehat S_C(y-\mid x)$ which can be derived in common semiparametric models.
+For the first step, in the following, we introduce a general class of functions for which we prove the Donsker property.
+For several common semiparametric models and estimators, it can be shown that $q(\cdot,\cdot,\cdot; S_C)$ and $q(\cdot,\cdot,\cdot; \widehat S_C)$ belong to this class with probability tending to 1.
+For other models, it may be necessary to define alternative Donsker classes to be used in the first step of the method we propose herein.